On some applications of unstable Adams operations to the topology of Kac-Moody groups: Background and Statement of results

-The inclusions $\K_J(A) \subset \Gr_J(A)$ are homotopy equivalences for all $J$.
+The inclusions $\K_J(A) \subset \Hg_J(A) \subset \Gr_J(A)$ are homotopy equivalences for all $J$.
 In this article we will study the classifying space of the topological group $\K(A)$.
 Some of the arithmetic arguments we use will require replacing $\K(A)$ with $\Gr(A)$.
 This does not pose any problem since $\Gr(A)$ and $\K(A)$ are homotopy equivalent.

 Given a generalized Cartan matrix $A = (a_{i,j})_{i,j \in I}$, define a category $\gC(A)$ to be the poset category (under inclusion) of subsets $J \subseteq I$ such that $\K_J(A)$ is a compact Lie group.
 This is equivalent to demanding that $\W_J(A)$ is a finite group.
 Notice that $\gC(A)$ contains all subsets of $I$ of cardinality less than two.
 In particular, $\gC(A)$ is nonempty and has an initial object given by the empty set.
-However, $\gC(A)$ need not have a terminal object.
+However, $\gC(A)$ need not have a terminal object unless $\K(A)$ itself is a compact Lie group.
 The category $\gC(A)$ is also known as the poset of spherical subsets \cite{D}.